Array of batik textiles in Indonesia (Photo Credit: Teresa Tippens' 15, Shansi Fellow to Yogyakarta 2015-2017)

 The application will be divided into two stages to ensure adequate time for applicants to identify a host organization and develop an implementation plan.
 Applicants are strongly encouraged to discuss their projects with Shansi staff before and during the application process.

-In February, the selected applicants will submit a full proposal.
+In January, the selected applicants will submit a full application.
 In this, they will strengthen their conceptual frameworks and explain how both they and the host institutions will benefit.
-During this second stage of the process, a Shansi mentor will be assigned to each short-listed applicant.
 The applicants will consult with the proposed host organizations, confirm their mutual interest, and develop goals, work plans, and schedules.
-The applicants must demonstrate how the Fellowship will be beneficial to both the Fellow and the organization in which the Fellow will work.
 The applicant must also present a budget for living expenses for the first year.
 A review committee will examine the proposals and interview the applicants for a second time.
+Selected finalists will be asked to provide a letter of support from their proposed host institution.

-Application and Fellowship Timeline for 2020 Independent Fellowships
+Application and Fellowship Timeline for 2021 Independent Fellowship

 What does a strong candidate for the Independent Fellowship look like?